cjwainwright/promise-js/README.md

 What it can do so far
 -----
 * Arithmetic and comparison (`+`, `*`, `==`, `<`, etc.)
-* A general way to map any function of values to a function of promises (`fmap`, think [Monads](http://en.wikipedia.org/wiki/Monad_(functional_programming)))
+* A general way to map any function of values to a function of promises (`fmap`, think [Functors](http://en.wikipedia.org/wiki/Map_%28higher-order_function%29#Generalization))
-* Variables (`var`)
 * Objects (`{}` get and set accessors)
 * Arrays (`[]` get and set accessors)
 * Branching (`switch`, `if`, `else`)
 * Looping (`while`)

-See the samples for examples of all of these.
+See the samples for examples of these.

-What it can't do yet
+The transpiler
 -----

-* There is no (trans)compiler from the as yet mysterious "source" language
-* All the things you want from a language that aren't in the previous list!
+There is a transpiler which makes use of the [Esprima](http://esprima.org/) JavaScript parser, the transpiler is exposed in the `promisify` namespace.
+Functions written in JavaScript can be dynamically compiled into a new function accepting promises, a kind of glorified `fmap`.
+This is currently under development, you can play with transpilation in the Playground.